Share the Light of Jesus this Halloween

 “Do not fear, for I am with you; do not be dismayed, for I am your God.”
 Isaiah 41:10

 I’ve heard of Christians leaving a ‘tip’ in a restaurant of a single tract.
-I know, the gospel is the most valuable gift we can offer people…but they don’t know that yet, and we don’t want people thinking we’re being stingy.
+I know, the gospel is the most valuable gift we can offer people…but they don’t know that yet, and we don’t want people thinking we’re being stingy!
 Of course, give the tract, but don’t hold back on a treat too.
 You’ll soon have a line of people when they hear you’re the house giving out the full size chocolate bars, or the unique gifts like Scripture Mini Torches or Scripture pencils.
+And don't forget the grown-ups!
+Pass them a Life Magazine and a treat.

 If someone asks about your decorations or tracts, or comments on how generous you’ve been, be prepared to share your faith gently and respectfully.